madprops/cromulant/README.md

 ## The name

-I read the word cromulent being used somewhere which turned out to be invented by The Simpsons.
+I read the word `cromulent` being used somewhere which turned out to be invented by The Simpsons.

 [It's in the dictionary now](https://www.merriam-webster.com/wordplay/what-does-cromulent-mean)

-I created a random programming project to practice/study and tried to write that word but made a typo.
-I liked it and made a game about ants.
+I created a new programming project to practice/study and tried to use that word for the name but made a typo.

+I liked the typo and made a game about ants.

 ---